Optical Sensor#

 Introduction#

 The Optical Sensor category includes blocks that control and retrieve data from the VEX IQ (2nd generation) Optical Sensor.
-This sensor can detect objects, identify colors, measure brightness and hue, and detect gestures when set to gesture mode.
+This sensor can detect objects, identify colors, and measure brightness and hue.

 Below is a list of available blocks: